dheera/shoji-lamps/README.md

 # Assembly

-The assembly of these lanterns uses puzzle joints and needs to glue or screws.
+The assembly of these lanterns uses puzzle joints and needs no glue or screws.